liatrio/aws-accounts-terraform/master/README.md

 The following steps must be performed manually through the AWS Console before the Terraform can be run:
 1. Create the AWS master account and promptly lock it down.
+2. Be sure to activate IAM access to billing if you want to delegate billing access to users. [documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_billing.html?icmpid=docs_iam_console#tutorial-billing-step1)
-2. Request a service limit increase from AWS support to increase the number of accounts that can be connected to your organization.
+3. Request a service limit increase from AWS support to increase the number of accounts that can be connected to your organization.
 The default limit is one additional account.
-3. Create the policy named `TerraformInit` as defined in `TerraformInit-IAM-Policy.txt`.
+4. Create the policy named `TerraformInit` as defined in `TerraformInit-IAM-Policy.txt`.
-4. Create an `terraform-init` IAM user (no console access) and apply the `TerraformInit` policy.
+5. Create an `terraform-init` IAM user (no console access) and apply the `TerraformInit` policy.

 Run the Terraform configurations as the `terraform-init` user to setup the initial accounts and users:
 1. Run the `init.sh` script from the `init` folder.
 Pass the access key and secret key of the `terraform-init` user and the keybase profile as parameters.
 Optionally, pass the name of an IAM user defined in your `accounts/infosec/users.tf` configuration to have a one-time password generated for the user.
 You can also specify an AWS region.